Loading

 However, decks average a 76% ROI compared to indoor home renovations and the installation of a patio.

-Time to Build May require permits May require significant ground prep
+May require significant ground prep

 Most areas require building permits prior to building a deck, which can add waiting time before you can start building.

 Although a permit is not always required to build a patio, it’s best to check with your local building office to confirm it is not needed.
-Even if you do not need a permit, however, a concrete patio may require significant preparation of the ground prior to pouring the concrete.
+Even if you do not need a permit, a concrete patio may require significant preparation of the ground prior to pouring the concrete.

 Because decks tend to be higher, you get a better view from an elevated height.
 However, due to their elevation, building and safety codes require railings for elevated decks.
 These features are one of the most expensive components of an elevated deck.